serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 In this example, we're using `Apollo-Server-Lambda`, designed to quickly get you up and running on AWS Lambda.
 Now you might be more familiar with server frameworks such as `Express`, `Koa`, or `Hapi`, and there are Apollo Server plugins for all of these frameworks.
 You can use any of these with Serverless as well, but they each require a little more configuration and adds complexity to the entire setup.
 Also, for monitoring your endpoint, you can integrate the lambda function with `Cloudwatch-metrics`, `AWS X-Ray` or [`Apollo Engine`](https://www.apollographql.com/engine/).

-Some of the main components of the building your endpoint are:
+Some of the main components of building your endpoint are:

 1. handler.js: lambda function handler to route HTTP requests and return the response.